Charles Jackson (serial killer)

 Charles Jackson Jr. (February 12, 1937 – February 15, 2002), known as The East Bay Slayer, was an American serial killer and rapist who murdered at least seven women and one man in the San Francisco Bay area between 1975 and 1982.
 Convicted of a single murder, he died in prison in 2002 before the more complete exposure of his crimes was revealed based on DNA profiling.
 He is also suspected of committing several more murders.

 Early life

 Charles Jackson Jr. was born on February 12, 1937, in Louisiana.
-Shortly after birth, his family moved to Mississippi, where young Charles grew up in the countryside.
+Shortly after his birth, his family moved to Mississippi, where young Charles grew up in the countryside.
 He lived in a socially disadvantageous environment, as his father was an alcoholic who was aggressive towards him and other family members.
 Due to material difficulties, Jackson dropped out of high school in the early 1950s and started spending a lot of time on the street.
 He became involved with the criminal subcultures and soon delved into crime himself.